My Editing Philosophy

 As you will notice, consistency is one of the major themes with any of the edit recommendations I provide.
 With a consistent adherence to your particular style, the reader is more likely to be drawn into your world.

 Once I have completed both of the above editing phases, I will return the edited script to you.
 This will give you a chance to accept or reject any recommendations I have made.
 This will also allow you to address any questions, as you see fit, that I present to you about the script in my track-change comments.
 Once in final draft form, and if you desire it, I will perform a final proofread of your script with any edits you make.
-This will allow me to perform another comb-through for errors to ensure I didn’t miss anything.

 Alternatively, I offer a standalone proofread service that checks for major errors on a script that is near-ready for publication.
 This can serve as a second set of eyes should you desire it.